 “This afternoon, the Prime Minister accepted the resignation of Boris Johnson as Foreign Secretary,” a statement from Downing Street said.

 His replacement will be announced shortly.
 The Prime Minister thanks Boris for his work.

 Davis’s resignation, meanwhile, was announced late last night with the departing minister saying he no longer believed in the plan for the UK’s future relations with the EU, which was backed by the Cabinet at that Friday Chequers meeting.

 Junior minister Steve Baker confirmed he had also quit, alongside Davis.
-Dominic Raab https://founderscode.com/plenty-of-fish-dating-site-free/ earlier.
+Dominic Raab was named as new Secretary of State for Brexit earlier.